Picovoice/cobra/README.md

 handle = pvcobra.create(app_id=APP_ID)
 ```

-where `APP_ID` is an AppID which should be obtained form [Picovoice Console](picovoice.ai/console/).
+where `APP_ID` is an AppID which should be obtained from [Picovoice Console](picovoice.ai/console/).
 When initialized, valid sample rate can be obtained using `handle.sample_rate`.
 The required frame length (number of audio samples in an input array) is `handle.frame_length`.
 The object can be used to monitor incoming audio as follows:

 ```python
 def get_next_audio_frame():